sumaiyakona/bandit-wargame/README.md

 Now simply read the file `cat ./-file07`

 ## Level 5 → Level 6
 Goal: Finding a targeted file given a set of properties, by using the find command.
-So, the password for the next level is stored in a file somewhere under the inhere directory and has all of the following properties:
+So, the password for the next level is stored in a file somewhere under the inhere directory and has all of the following properties:<br>
 **human-readable<br>
 1033 bytes in size<br>
 not executable<br>**